-If a small upper bound on the future inventory of sku i is known then we should consider allocating enough forward locations to hold all of sku i, in which case restocking is unnecessary and all picks, whether for less-than-pallet quantities or for full-pallets will be from the forward area.
+If a small upper bound on the future inventory of SKU i is known then we should consider allocating enough forward locations to hold all of SKU i, in which case restocking is unnecessary and all picks, whether for less-than-pallet quantities or for full-pallets will be from the forward area.
 In this case the net-benefit is

-$$s(p_i + D_i)$$ .
+$$s\left(p_i+D_i\right).$$

 (Note that, because pallets are unit-loads, the number of trips to pick full pallets must equal the number of pallets requested, not the number of requests.
 This is different from carton-picks, where we estimate the number of trips by the number of requests.)
-The labor-savings per pallet location (that is, the labor efficiency) is then
+The labor-savings per pallet location (that is, the bang-for-buck) is then